Azure/azure-sdk-for-rust/README.md

 Microsoft Azure expose its technologies via REST API.
 These APIs are easily consumable from any language (good) but are weakly typed.
 With this library and its related [crate](https://crates.io/crates/azure_sdk_for_rust/) you can exploit the power of Microsoft Azure from Rust in a idiomatic way.

 > **NOTE:** This repository is under heavy development and is likely to break over time.
-The current releases will probabily contain bugs...
-Rust is good but not *that* good!
+The current releases will probabily contain bugs.
+As usual open issues if you find any.

 ## Disclaimer
 Although I am a Microsoft employee, this is not a Microsoft endorsed project.
 It's simply a pet project of mine: I love Rust (who doesn't? :smirk:) and Microsoft Azure technologies so I thought to close the gap between them.
 It's also a good project for learning Rust.
-This library relies heavily on [https://github.com/hyperium/hyper](Hyper).
+This library relies heavily on [Hyper](https://github.com/hyperium/hyper).
 As the time of writing master Hyper does not support Tokio yet: this SDK will than be _blocking_.
 I plan to switch to futures as soon as possible.

 ## Run E2E test
 ```